tedbjurlin/tedbjurlin.github.io/_projects/flowfield_portraits.md

     </div>
 </div>
 <div class="caption">
-    The rightmost image assigns certain colors to ranges of pixel brightness.
+    The leftmost image assigns certain colors to ranges of pixel brightness.
 The middle image picks random colors for a black and white image.
 The rightmost image generates separate flow fields for each color channel.
 </div>

 ## Check It Out